About Office 365 ProPlus in the enterprise

 Its system requirements (for example, memory, hard disk space, and operating system) are similar to other current versions of Office.
 For more information, see System requirements for Office.

 Like other versions of Office, Office 365 ProPlus is available in a 32-bit and a 64-bit version.
-To decide which version is right for your environment, carefully review Choose the 64-bit or 32-bit version of Office before you deploy.
+To decide which version is right for your environment, carefully review Choose between the 64-bit or 32-bit version of Office before you deploy.

 When you deploy Office 365 ProPlus, it's installed on the user's local computer.
 Office 365 ProPlus is not a web-based version of Office.
 It runs locally on the user's computer.
 Users don't need to be connected to the Internet all the time to use it.